Tigers vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has eight doubles, 14 home runs, 19 walks and 49 RBI (48 total hits).
-He's also swiped three bases.
+- Adolis Garcia has 52 hits with eight doubles, 14 home runs and 19 walks.
+He has driven in 49 runs with four stolen bases.

 Garcia Recent Games